fawaz-dabbaghieh/bubble_gun/m_xanthus_data/README.md

 $ BubbleGun -g m_xanthus_10_assemblies.unitigs.gfa bchains --chains_gfa m_xanthus_10_assemblies.unitigs.bchains.gfa
 ```

 To show that the new subgraph is actually only made of bubble chains.
-If we run BubbleGun again, we will get 100% coveraged now and the same number of simple and super bubbles:
+If we run BubbleGun again, we will get 100% coverage now and the same number of simple and super bubbles:
 ```
 $ BubbleGun -g m_xanthus_10_assemblies.unitigs.bchains.gfa bchains